Tim Bachman: Sexual offense allegations

-On June 14, 2010, Bachman was charged by Abbotsford police with sexual interference of a person under 14, touching a young person for a sexual purpose, and sexual assault.
-Police recommended a charge of sexual exploitation, but Crown counsel opted to split the case into three separate counts.
+On June 14, 2010, Bachman was charged by the Abbotsford Police Department with sexual interference of a person under 14, touching a young person for a sexual purpose, and sexual assault.
+Police recommended a charge of sexual exploitation, but Crown attorney opted to split the case into three separate counts.
 After an extensive investigation police charged Bachman for incidents that allegedly began in Abbotsford in 2000 when the complainant was 11 years old and continued for three years.

 Stacy Bohun alleged that Bachman would grope her when she was a foster child living in his home in the Fraser Valley.
 Bachman was found not guilty on these counts, as Justice Neill Brown ruled that the testimony of Bohun was too unreliable to support a criminal conviction.

 On May 26, 2014, Bachman was arrested again by Abbotsford police on new sex charges relating to incidents from the 1990s involving a different under-aged victim.
 He faced charges of sexual assault, sexual interference, and invitation to sexual touching.
 He was released pending trial on conditions which included avoiding contact with anyone under the age of 16, and avoiding any public park, schoolground, daycare, swimming pool or any other facility where minors under 16 might be present.
 Those charges were stayed on November 19, 2015.
 A representative of the Criminal Justice Branch could not provide any details regarding why the charges were stayed, but did state that this decision was reached while the prosecutor was preparing for the preliminary inquiry.